ENGR 650 Solar and Renewable Energy Utilization

 Return to the Graduate Certificate in Renewable Energy program description.

 Introduction to the technologies of a wide range of solar energy applications and related public policy, economic, and environmental issues.
-This course will not apply towards graduate programs in engineering.

 About the Course